-Programmable Logic Controllers focus on Allen-Bradley PLC5, Allen-Bradley SLC500 series, GE Fanuc 90-30, as well as various small fixed I/O type PLC's.
+Programmable Logic Controllers focus on Allen-Bradley PLC5, Allen-Bradley SLC500 series, GE Fanuc 90-30, as well as various small fixed I/O type PLCs.
 The software covered is the RsLogix500, RsLogix5, RsView and RsLinx.
 Programming concepts range from basic programming to the use of analog controllers.
 PLC installation, wiring and troubleshooting are also covered in this course.

-The students will use logic diagrams to program inputs and outputs into the PLC, and monitor real world devices.
-The student will run the program and observe the process run, and troubleshoot problems.
+The students will use logic diagrams to program inputs and outputs into the PLC, and monitor real-world devices.
+Students will run the program, observe the process run and troubleshoot problems.

-EL 304 NEC review and testing
+EL 304 NEC Review & Testing

-Code evaluation, of previously covered code articles.
+Code evaluation of previously covered code articles.